Content last modified Sep 2022

 We have maintained a strong outreach to developing countries for decades.
 Through partnerships with organizations such as Books for Africa, we have donated more than 200,000 copies of the Manuals professional and home editions to nongovernmental organizations (NGOs) for distribution to physicians, nurses and community health workers throughout developing countries.

-In 2015, we embarked on our most far-reaching medical knowledge initiative to date, Global Medical Knowledge 2020.
-Through this worldwide project, The Manuals aim to make the best current medical information accessible by up to 3 billion professionals and patients around the world by 2020.
+In 2015, we embarked on our most far-reaching medical knowledge initiative to date, Global Medical Knowledge.
+Through this worldwide project, The Manuals aim to make the best current medical information accessible by up to 3 billion professionals and patients around the world.
 As part of this project, all translations of the Manuals will be available online and kept current with the English version.

 Many criteria have been put forth for what makes a website a credible reference source, and this issue has been much discussed in print and online1,2,3,4.
 Thus, the Manual has drawn on existing consensus criteria to create an easy-to-remember reminder that people looking for online health information should see where the website STANDS.